Arash217/countries-overview/README.md

 # COUNTRIES OVERVIEW

 ## Summary
-A simple Typescript version of the [Javascript app](https://github.com/Arash217/performance-matters-1819) that I previously made to show an overview of all countries.
+A simple Typescript version of the [Javascript app](https://github.com/Arash217/performance-matters-1819) that I made to show an overview of all countries.

 ![Overview](../master/docs/app.png)